 Fish & Aquatic Life

 Our commitment to conserving fish began with the salmon and steelhead hatchery program, starting shortly after construction of Brownlee Dam more than 50 years ago.

-Idaho Power has been on the forefront of efforts to protect birds of prey from coming into contact with electrical equipment.
+For decades, we’ve been at the forefront of efforts to protect birds of prey from coming into contact with electrical equipment.

 We manage over 25,000 acres of wildlife habitat.
-On these lands, our biologists provide wildlife food plots, plant trees and shrubs, reduce shoreline erosion and control weeds.
+Our biologists provide food plots, plant trees and shrubs, reduce shoreline erosion and control weeds.
 This improves habitat and the diversity of wildlife.
-It also creates striking views.

 The Snake River plays a vital role in providing electricity to Idaho Power’s customers throughout southern Idaho and eastern Oregon.
 A healthy Snake River also benefits all other users: irrigators, recreationists, fishery managers and wildlife.

 As part of that commitment, we manage the Snake River Stewardship Program (SRSP), a long-term project to address the causes of elevated water temperatures and other water-quality concerns.